OsmosysSoftware/osmo-x/docs/add-new-provider.md

     };
     ```

+5. **Generate a new module for the provider**

+    Create a new module for the provider, run the following command to generate it using `nest`:

+    ```sh
+     nest generate module modules/providers/<channel_name>
+    ```

+    Here, the `<type>` value will depend on the kind of provider being added.
+For example, it can be `email`, `sms`, and so on.

+    The `app.module.ts` file will automatically update to import this new service and add it in the `providers` array.

+    Remove the new added module from `app.module.ts` and add it in notifications module register logic.
+    Ex:

+    ```js
+    if (configService.get<string>('ENABLE_MAILGUN') === 'true') {
+      modulesToLoad.push(MailgunModule);
+      queuesToLoad.push(mailgunQueueConfig);
+      consumersToLoad.push(MailgunNotificationConsumer);
+    }
+    ```

 5. **Generate new service file**

     The new provider will require a service file.
 For this, run the following command to generate it using `nest`:

     ```sh
-    nest generate service services/<type>/<channel_name>
+    nest generate service modules/providers/<channel_name>/<channel_name>
     ```

-    Here, the `<type>` value will depend on the kind of provider being added.
-For example, it can be `email`, `sms`, and so on.

     The `app.module.ts` file will automatically update to import this new service and add it in the `providers` array.

+    Remove it from `app.module.ts` and add it to the earlier created channel specific module.

+    Ex
+    ```js
+    import { Module } from '@nestjs/common';
+    import { MailgunService } from './mailgun.service';
+    import { ConfigModule } from '@nestjs/config';

+    @Module({ imports: [ConfigModule], providers: [MailgunService], exports: [MailgunService] }) export class MailgunModule {}
+    ```
+    Make sure to import ConfigModule too as service file will most probably be using related env variables.

 6. **Add logic in `.service.ts` file**

     Add the required logic in the `.service.ts` file, referring already added service files.
 A few points that can help in adding the logic are as follows:

     - Import needed modules from the newly added dependencies
     - Create a constructor for initializing and configuring the object as needed.
-Also initialize and use any environment variables as needed
+Also initialize and use any environment variables as needed.
+Importing env in constructor with getOrThrow will let us know if something is missing in env file.
     - Create a `send` method named after `<type>` (`sendEmail`, `sendSms`, etc) which accepts the notification data and add code logic for sending it.
 Return the response received.

 7. **Create `.job.consumer.ts` file**